Planning Employee Events No One Will Miss

-In this article, you’ll discover some quick wins and ideas to reinvigorate your event content and promotion.
+In this article, you’ll discover some quick wins and ideas to reinvigorate your internal communications event content and promotion.
 No longer will you wonder why no one signed up for that Lunch & Learn.
 I mean, you ordered Panera for crying out loud.

 1. Honor Employee Schedules

 Sending your employees an invite to a work event outside of the 9-5 window can feel like posting the summer reading assignment.
 You’re doing something that will benefit them, but it’s still taking time away from going to the pool with the kids or asking them to opt-out of their early Friday dismissal.